Muslim World Urges Myanmar To End Persecution of Rohingya

 U.N.
 Secretary-General Antonio Guterres warned the Myanmar leadership that the violence was “creating a situation that could destabilize the entire region.”

-Turkey’s President Recep Tayyip Erdogan was more candid and blunter in his initial remarks, accusing Myanmar of committing genocide against Muslims.
+Turkey’s President Recep Tayyip Erdogan was more candid and blunter in his initial remarks, accusing Myanmar of committing a genocide against Muslims.
 President Erdogan said on Saturday that “there is a genocide out there.”

 “Those who close their eyes to his genocide perpetuated under the cover of democracy are its collaborators,” the president said in Istanbul at the weekend.
 But Mr. Erdogan was more reserved and measured when he spoke to Myanmar’s State Counselor Aung San Suu Kyi on the phone on Tuesday.